d0u9/Linux-Device-Driver/03-getting_start_with_driver_development/08-loading_module.md

 loaded on a different host with an incorrect version of the kernel.
 So to that, version dependency is critical.

-As an experiment, we build a "hello_world" module against Linux 5.10.4, which is the default kernel version in this book, and then load it into the host.
-If the host's kernel version is not "5.10.4", the loader will report an error during load time.
+As an experiment, we build a "hello_world" module against Linux ${KERNEL_VERSION}, which is the default kernel version in this book, and then load it into the host.
+If the host's kernel version is not "${KERNEL_VERSION}", the loader will report an error during load time.

-My Ubuntu host shipped with kernel 5.4.0, the error is:
+My Ubuntu host shipped with kernel 6.8, the error is:

 ```
-# Module is compiled against kernel 5.10.4, but loaded on host with kernel 5.4.0
+# Module is compiled against kernel ${KERNEL_VERSION}, but loaded on host with kernel 6.8.0
 # insmod version is "kmod version 27"
 insmod: ERROR: could not insert module hello_world.ko: Invalid module format
 ```